What is Trust Decanting?

-What does it mean to “decant” a Trust, and how can it help you?
+What is trust “decanting” and how can it help you?
 Effective January 1, 2019, the California legislature enacted SB 909, The Uniform Trust Decanting Act.
 To understand this new California law, we must first understand a bit about wine.

 To decant wine is to pour it from the wine bottle into another vessel, leaving behind unwanted sediment and bringing the wine into contact with oxygen.
 Decanting is a popular way to enhance the flavor of a wine.

 What does this have to do with California trust law?
 The Uniform Trust Decanting Act allows you to change the terms of an irrevocable trust by “pouring” trust assets from an old trust instrument to a new trust.
 This allows you to leave behind unwanted restrictions and provisions, just as you leave behind unwanted sediment when you decant a bottle of wine.

 Prior to the act, modifying the terms of an irrevocable trust was very difficult.
 To modify the trust, you needed court approval and consent from all the trust beneficiaries.
 Now, decanting provides an easier way to modify an irrevocable trust outside of the court system.
 However, you must still notify trust beneficiaries of the proposed changes and allow them the opportunity to object to any changes.

 There are limits to which terms of the trust can be changed, depending on the Trustee’s distribution authority in the original trust.
-The more distribution authority given to the Trustee, the more changes can be made to the new trust.
+The more distribution authority is given to the Trustee, the more changes can be made to the new trust.
 For example, if the current trust states specific limits on distribution (like requiring the funds to be used for the beneficiaries’ health, education, maintenance, and support), then the new trust must contain the same provision.

 Possible changes you can make to your trust by decanting include the ability to: